-The above pressures have the potential to impact significantly on the pearl mussel population in the Dawros catchment.
-The risk is increased due to the direct connectivity of the forest drainage network to the receiving water course, lack of vegetated buffer strips, and high potential for P and N loss from harvesting operations due to the poor retention capacity of the peat type soils.
-The Minister for Agriculture, Fisheries and Food is responsible for ensuring that any forestry activity, operation, plan or project (either individually or in combination) likely to have a significant effect on a European Site within the catchment designated for the protection of the freshwater pearl mussel species and/or it's habitat, and that requires his concurrence, consent or approval, is subject to the An Appropriate Assessment for Natura 2000 sites (HDA) process.
+The above pressures have the potential to impact on the pearl mussel population in the Bundorragha catchment.
+The risk is increased where direct connectivity of the forest drainage network to the receiving water course exists, where vegetated buffer strips are lacking, and where nutrient and sediment loss from harvesting operations can occur.
+The Minister for Agriculture, Fisheries and Food is responsible for ensuring that any forestry activity, operation, plan or project (either individually or in combination) likely to have a significant effect on a European Site within the catchment designated for the protection of the freshwater pearl mussel species and/or it's habitat, and that requires his concurrence, consent or approval, is subject to the an Appropriate Assessment for Natura 2000 site.
 This assessment process will take account of the Forestry and Freshwater Pearl Mussel Requirements together with any revisions and further information provided by appropriate authorities.